EndPointCorp/end-point-blog/2022/04/perl-web-frameworks.md

     my ($self, $c, $arg) = @_;
     $c->stash(name => "$arg");
 }

 # /foo/XX/bar/YY
 sub bar :Chained('foo') Args(1) {
-    my ($self, $c, $arg ) = @_;
+    my ($self, $c, $arg) = @_;
     $c->detach($c->view('JSON'));
 }

 # /foo/XX/another/YY
 sub another :Chained('foo') Args(1) {
-    my ($self, $c, $arg ) = @_;
+    my ($self, $c, $arg) = @_;
     $c->detach($c->view('HTML'));
 }
 ```

 So, if you hit `/foo/marco/bar/test` the second path fragment will be
-processed by the first method (`CapturedArgs(1)`) and saved in the
+processed by the first method (`CaptureArgs(1)`) and saved in the
 stash.
 Then the second `bar` method will be chained to it and the
 `name` will be available in the stash.
 The last method will be hit
 with `/foo/marco/another/test2`.
 (Incidentally, please note that
 Mojolicious has
 [nested](https://docs.mojolicious.org/Mojolicious/Guides/Routing#Nested-routes)
-routes as well).
+routes as well.)

 Now, I think it’s clear that in this way you can build deep hierarchies
 of paths with reusable components.
 This works really great with the
-[DBIx::Class](https://metacpan.org/pod/DBIx::Class) ORM, where you can
+DBIx::Class ORM, where you can
 chain queries as well.
 As you can imagine, this is far from a simple
 setup.
 On the contrary, this is an advanced setup for people who
 already know their way around web frameworks.

 ### Conclusion

-So, to sum up this excursion in the amazing land of the Perl web
+So, to sum up this excursion in the amazing land of Perl web
-frameworks: if you build something from scratch, go with Mojolicious,
+frameworks: If you build something from scratch, go with Mojolicious.
-it’s your best bet.
+It’s your best bet.
 If nothing else, it’s super-easy to install, with
 basically no dependencies.

 However, there’s no need to make a religion
 out of it.
 Rewriting code without a clear gain is a waste of time and
 money.
 A good developer should still be able to write maintainable
 code with the existing tools.